burger

 Guide for any other web provider

-In general, you need to find the place on the dashboard of your web provider where you can add the technical information (the 3 indications listed in the prerequisites above) to make the Infomaniak mailbox work while your domain name directs all traffic to this web provider:
+In general, you need to find the place on your web provider's dashboard where you can add the technical information (the 3 indications listed in the prerequisites above) to make your Infomaniak mailbox work while your domain name directs all traffic to this web provider:

 1. The MX of Infomaniak.

-2. The SPF is a verification method that ensures an email is sent by the sender it claims to be, which helps fight spam and fraudulent emails; this is often added in the form of a TXT record addition.
+2. The SPF is a verification method that ensures an email is sent by the sender it claims to be, helping to combat spam and fraudulent emails; this is often added in the form of a TXT record addition.

 3. The presence of a DKIM has become essential for the optimal functioning of your Infomaniak mailbox.